hmcts/protected-characteristics-prototype/README.md

 This project is designed to be called from other hmcts services prototypes to determine where to collect the user's protected characteristics.

 ## Documentation ##
-The project and planning documents are held on Confluence [Confluence](https://tools.hmcts.net/confluence/display/CD/Protected+Characteristics+Questions)
+The project and planning documents are held on [Confluence](https://tools.hmcts.net/confluence/display/CD/Protected+Characteristics+Questions)

 ## Question order ##